 - Tenants must use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances in the premises in a reasonable manner.
 (Wyo.
 Stat. § 1-21-1204(a)(iv))

-- Tenants may not allow the number of individuals occupying the premises to exceed the number allowed by applicable law, by a covenant limiting the landlord’s use of the premises, or the rental agreement.
+- Tenants must occupy the rental unit in the manner for which it was designed and may not allow the number of individuals occupying the premises to exceed the number allowed by applicable law, by a covenant limiting the landlord’s use of the premises, or the rental agreement.
 (Wyo.
 Stat. § 1-21-1204(a)(v))

 - Tenants must be current on all payments.
 (Wyo.
 Stat. § 1-21-1204(a)(vi))